heydokku/docs/devops/blogs/Docker.md

 An image is a read-only template with instructions for creating a Docker container.
 Often, an image is based on another image, with some additional customization.
 For example, you may build an image which is based on the ubuntu image, but installs the Apache web server and your application, as well as the configuration details needed to make your application run.

 You might create your own images or you might only use those created by others and published in a registry.
 To build your own image, you create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.
 Each instruction in a Dockerfile creates a layer in the image.
 When you change the Dockerfile and rebuild the image, only those layers which have changed are rebuilt.
 This is part of what makes images so lightweight, small, and fast, when compared to other virtualization technologies.

-Containers
+- Containers

 - Docker Engine and swarm mode

 Starting with version 1.12, Docker Engine incorporates Docker Swarm directly into the engine, which renamed the **orchestration service** to swarm mode.
-Version 1.12 and higher make swarm mode the default clustering and orchestration service, but not the only one Docker supports.

 A swarm is a cluster of connected Docker Engine hosts onto which an admin can deploy application services.
 Docker Engine enables instantiation of both manager and worker nodes from a single disk image at runtime instead of deployment.